 Wake Forest University wins the award for best online master’s degree in counseling for library and research support.
-With three libraries and research centers, WFU’s wealth of resources for students has been recognized not only within the institution itself, but also nationally; the ACRL Excellence in Academic Libraries Award went to Wake Forest’s Z. Smith Reynolds Library in 2011.
+With three libraries and research centers, WFU’s wealth of resources for students has been recognized not only within the institution itself, but also nationally; the ACRL Excellence in Academic Libraries Award went to Wake Forest’s Z. Smith Reynolds Library.
 The library website features many searchable databases and catalogues, online citation guides, access to library software and applications, even Twitter.
 Students who need to contact a librarian have easy access there, as well—in addition to calling or meeting with library staff in-person, librarians can also be reached through chat, text, or email.

 The award for best online master’s degree in counseling for learning support goes to Wake Forest University.
 As outlined in the Learning Assistance Center section of WFU.edu, students are offered many academic resources to supplement their course work.
 Through the Learning Assistance Center (LAC), students are provided study skills training and counseling, help learning how to read critically, take notes effectively, and manage their time, along with improving their motivation, increasing their reading speed, and preparing for tests.
 Students also have access to tutoring options through the Academic Counseling office, where each counseling session is tailored to meet individual students’ needs and goals.
 Academic counselors are dedicated to assisting students with setting up learning plans, and with graduate school advising.